tsunamishadow/bonusheroes/generalpatchnotes.md

 -   Level 25 changed from +15% Drunken Brawler Chance to +175% Critical Strike Damage

 ### BRISTLEBACK:
+-   Strength gain increased from 2.2 to 2.5
 -   Viscous Nasal Goo armor reduction increased from 1/1.4/1.8/2.2 to 1.4/1.8/2.2/2.6
+-   Bristleback now considers damage from towers as valid

 ### BROODMOTHER:
 -   Spiderling/Spiderite magic resistance reduced from 50% to 40%